fusion809/fusion809.github.io-old3/_drafts/2017-GAMES/megaglest.md

 * {% include Packages/pclinuxos.html package="megaglest" %}
 * {% include Packages/ubuntu.html package="megaglest" %}

-while it is not available from the official repository(ies) of:
+while it is not available from the official repositories of:

 * CentOS
 * openSUSE, although it is available from the unofficial {% include Packages/gamesr.html %} repository.